In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any Knack app.

 Employees need to view the tasks they are assigned to and update those tasks.
 They also need to track how much time they spend on their assigned tasks.

-By creating two tables - Clients and Contacts - we keep each type of data separate.
-With a connection from Contacts to Clients, we enable access to Client data from each Contact record.
+By creating separate tables for Clients and Contacts, we effectively segregate the different types of data.
+By establishing a connection from Contacts to Clients, we enable access to Client data from each corresponding Contact record.

 Let’s map out our Client and Contacts tables and their fields:

-Now, we move on to our project data.
-Projects have a few different types of data: data that identifies the project itself (project name, client, project manager, description) and data that is related to work performed for a project (tasks, expenses, milestones, and more).
+Next, let's delve into our Project data.
+Projects consist of various types of information: details that define the project itself (such as project name, client, project manager, and description) and data that pertains to the work carried out for the project (including tasks, expenses, milestones, and more).

 We’ll need to break these data types out into tables in order to achieve the desired functionality in terms of access, workflow, and reporting.

-Hours - This is where employees track the time they spend on their assigned tasks.
+Hours: This is the section where employees can track the time they allocate to their assigned tasks.

-Costs - This is where the project manager tracks any expenses for materials associated with their projects.
+Costs: This is the section where the project manager keeps a record of any costs incurred for materials related to their projects.

 Besides keeping our data easier to manage, using separate tables for these different data types also opens up some powerful app functionality:

-Automatically calculate the time spent on each task in real-time as new instances of time spent are recorded in the Hours table.
+Automatically calculate the duration of each task in real-time as new instances of time spent are recorded in the Hours table.

-Automatically calculate the total costs for a project (labor and materials) in real-time as new records are added to the Hours and Costs records are added.
+The system will automatically calculate the total costs for a project, including labor and materials, in real-time as new records are added to the Hours and Costs tables.

-Assign different Tasks for a project to different employees, allowing each employee to view and edit only their assigned tasks.
+Assign various tasks to different employees within a project, enabling each employee to have access to and make edits only to their assigned tasks.

-In our plan above, we identified three groups of people who would be using the app - Admins, Project Managers, and Employees.
+Based on our app plan, we have identified three distinct user groups who will be utilizing the application - Administrators, Project Managers, and Employees.

 Finally, it’s time to start building!

-In this step, you’ll take all your planning from the previous steps to add your tables, user roles, and fields to your app.
+Now, it's time to put your planning into action and add your tables, user roles, and fields to your app.

-Once your tables and user roles to your app, the next step is to establish connections between them.
-If you need assistance with determining how to connect your tables, see our companion guides:
+After you have added your tables and user roles to your app, the next step is to establish connections between them.
+If you need assistance with determining how to connect your tables, refer to our companion guides:

 Tables vs. User Roles

-The answer to this depends on your business.
-In a business-to-consumer (B2C) scenario, your customers are individuals.
-In a business-to-business (B2B) scenario, your customers are companies, each with individuals who work there.
+However, in a business-to-business (B2B) scenario, your customers are companies, each consisting of individuals who work there.